 Also contributing to the Bengal’s exotic looks is its long, athletic frame.
 While Bengals aren’t as big as servals or Maine Coons, they are quite muscular and have powerful hind legs.

 Another thing that sets this breed apart is its social personality.
-Don’t let its wild appearance fool you: the Bengal much prefers being around people than alone all day long.
+Don’t let its wild appearance fool you: the Bengal much prefers being around people than being alone all day long.
 In fact, this breed craves companionship, which is why some breeders recommend adopting Bengals in pairs.
 It can even get along with dogs, as long as proper introductions are made.

 Related article: Are Bengals wilder than other cats?